crackerjacques/inkscape_manga-_sweat_droplets_extention/README.md

 ```
 Then launch Inkscape, You can see new entry in Extensions -> Rendering
+Once place droplets, you may tweak mixing mode and opacity to make good looks.